magnuslim/awaitor/README.md

     awaitor.resolve(question1, 'pg lost');
     await sleep(200);
     awaitor.resolve(question2, 'I like post-rock');
-    // re-resolving & re-rejecting an task will be ignore awaitor.resolve(question2, 'I am kiding');
-    // rejecting a task will throw an error while waiting it,
-    // if no one is waiting for it, it will just go silence. console.log('prerejecting some question that no one is waiting for them now.');
     awaitor.reject(question3, 'I dont want to tell you');

+    // re-resolving or re-rejecting an task will be ignored awaitor.resolve(question3, 'I am kiding');

+    // resovling/rejecting a question that no one is waiting for it now.
-    awaitor.reject('none existing question', 'I dont want to tell you');
+    // It will just go silent, and take effect immediately when someone wait for it. awaitor.reject(question4, 'I dont want to tell you');
 })()
 .catch(console.error);
 ```